 Abbreviation Definition TNC TNC is derived from the acronym CNC (computerized numer- ical control).
-The T (tip or touch) represents the possibility to enter NC programs directly at the control or to program them graphically using gestures.
+The T (tip or touch) stands for the capability of entering NC programs directly at the control or to program them graphically using gestures.
 7 The product number indicates the control generation.
 The range of functions depends on the enabled software options.

-2.2 Proper and intended operation
+2.2 Proper and intended use

-The information about the proper and intended operation supports you as user in the safe handling of a product such as a machine tool.
+The information about proper and intended use supports you in safely handling a product such as a machine tool.

 The control is a machine component but not a complete machine.
 This User's Manual describes the use of the control.
-Before using the machine including the control, take the OEM documentation to inform yourself about the safety-related aspects, the necessary safety equipment as well as the requirements on the qualified personnel.
+Before using the machine and the control, read the OEM documentation in order to inform yourself about the safety-relevent factors, the necessary safety equipment and the requirements for qualified personnel.